VIK2395/DSA/Graphs/Trees/Prim.md

 3. Calc and update costs of its (not visited) neighbors;
 4. Repeat step 2-3 until all vertices are visited;

-__A vertex cost is the cost of the edge between two vertex neighbors.__
+__A vertex cost is the cost of the edge between two neighbor vertices.__